Instructors

 Headshot of John Peng, an Asian man in his 30s with a shaved head, smiling and wearing a white gi jacket.

-John Peng, 4th dan Aikikai, began training in a variety of “striking” martial arts as an undergraduate student at UCLA in 1990.
-He found Aikido while attending medical school in Albany, New York in 1995, and happily gave up hitting people for what he felt was a more interesting and life-applicable study.
-He has been training Aikido in Seattle since 1997, and is a direct student of Jan Nevelius Shihan, 7th dan Aikikai.
-His Aikido style follows the lineage of O’Sensei to Seigo Yamaguchi Shihan to Seishiro Endo Shihan to Jan Nevelius Shihan.
-To be soft but sharp, assertive but not against, attentive without judgement, and joyful with intention.
-Off the mat, he uses Aikido in daily life while practicing outpatient primary care internal medicine in Lynnwood, Washington.
+John Peng began training in 1995 in Albany, NY.
+He began training with Jan Nevelius in 2012 and received his Yondan from Nevelius Sensei in 2020.
+He had previously trained in a variety of martial arts but found Aikido while attending medical school, and happily gave up hitting people for what he felt was a more interesting and life-applicable art.
+His focus is on being soft but sharp, assertive but not antagonistic, attentive without judgment, and joyful with intention.
+Off the mat, he uses Aikido in daily life in his outpatient primary care internal medicine practice in Lynnwood.

 Headshot of Amanda Page, a white woman in her 50s with shoulder-length dark brown hair, smiling and wearing a white gi jacket.